ifaakash/QuickSpin/README.md

   - If the instances field is a list of instance, then we can

 ### TASKS
-- [ ] Create an IAM role for System Manager Session Manager
+- [x] Create an IAM role for System Manager Session Manager
 - [ ] For private instace, create VPC endpoints
 - [ ] Security group for public instnace allowing outbount to Session Manager ( over HTTPS )
 - [ ] Allow inbound from user IP for public instance, and outbound to 0.0.0.0:443 ( for SSM )

 - [ ] (HIGH PRIORITY) Create a common key-pair, and attach that to all instances created
 - [ ] (HIGH PRIORITY) One ENI can be attached to single instance, find a way to attach multiple ENI to single instance
+- [ ] (HIGH PRIORITY) Route table attachment to the Subnet of the Instance
+- [ ] (HIGH PRIORITY) Increase size of public Instance and check connectivity using System
+- [ ] (HIGH PRIORITY) Check if the public Instance gets a public IP when connected to Public Subnet, without EIP

 ```
 instances: